-After establishing control over grief-related symptoms and gaining insight on the process of coping with a traumatic loss, the patient and mental health provider can now both address the specific grief experienced by the patient.
+After establishing control over grief-related symptoms and gaining insight into the process of coping with a traumatic loss, the patient and mental health provider can now both address the specific grief experienced by the patient.

-However, it is important to remember that these loss experiences vary widely in severity, duration, event type and extent of impairment inflicted on the patient’s life.
+However, it is important to remember that these loss experiences vary widely in severity, duration, event type, and extent of impairment inflicted on the patient’s life.
 Therefore, the treatment protocol for grief cases is contingent upon the combination of the individual’s unique loss experience along with any existing co-morbid conditions that may be contributing to the patient’s abnormal grief expression.
 Eventually, the grief treatment becomes about helping the patient identify distorted thought processes and behaviors related to a loss as well as consider his/her role in choosing to continue or end the grief process.

 4. Prevent Future Symptoms in Other Areas

-Another change found in DSM-5 is the formal clinical suggestion to treat grief-related symptoms immediately, in lieu of waiting for a period in which depression or some other form of the symptoms of abnormal, complicated or prolonged grieving emerge.
+Another change found in DSM-5 is the formal clinical suggestion to treat grief-related symptoms immediately, in lieu of waiting for a period in which depression or some other form of the symptoms of abnormal, complicated, or prolonged grieving emerge.